drwilkins/rspectVid/README.md

 # rspectVid
-Script for generating a video spectrogram from an audio file
+Script for generating a dynamic spectrogram from an audio file Now supports multipaged videos with sliding highlight (akin to Audition)

 Workflow:
 1. Tweak your spectrogram settings using the testSpec() function, storing results in variable